Chicago Stone Polishing: Outstanding Restoration Process Give Marble Countertops a Gorgeous New Finish

 For the solution, we offered a stone polishing service.
 With this procedure, we would give the surface a new finish and get rid of all the damages.
 We assured the owner his countertops would look radiant and gorgeous when we were finished.
 He accepted our offer and hired us.

 A few days later, we returned to restore the countertops.
 In order to achieve the best results possible, we must follow a series of steps and use our high-end equipment.
 We started by cleaning the surface using our stone-safe product and a high-speed scrubber.
-Our cleaner won't cause any damage to the marble and it has an enhanced antimicrobial formula that can help inhibit the growth of bacteria and fungi for up to a week after application.
+Our cleaner won't cause any damage to the marble and it has an enhanced formula that can help inhibit the growth of bacteria and fungi for an extended period of time after application.
 After that, we needed to hone the stone.
 We ran three sets of honing pads, each with an increased level of grit and grinded until all blemishes and damages were removed.
 To achieve the finish the owner requested, we continued with the polishing process.
 To polish the marble, we grinded using abrasive materials and special powders.
 When we finished, the countertop had a glossy new finish.

 We thoroughly worked on the countertops and successfully removed all the stains and scratches.
 The surfaces looked beautiful and renewed.
 We showed our client the outcome of our work.
 He loved the shiny finish we gave to the marble.
 The owner couldn't believe this outstanding restoration had been cost-effective and it hadn't taken much time.
 After thanking us, he said our performance had gone beyond her expectations.
 He assured us that he would certainly recommend our services to everyone he knows.